shirleyama/01-challenge-a11y/README.md

 ## Installation

-To access the website click , the screenshot can be found below.
+To access the website click [Horiseon Website](https://github.com/shirleyama/challenge-01-a11y), the screenshot can be found below.

 ## Usage